Guide to Appeals

 4. Student Advocacy

-5. Guide to Academic Appeals
+5. Guide to Appeals

-The following information is to help guide students who wish to submit an academic appeal against a University decision for:
+The following information is to help guide students who wish to submit an appeal against a University decision for:

 • Fitness to Practice Requirements